AetharaAI/LOTUS/aetherai-ui/AetherAI-Interface-Enterprise-Refactor-Branding-AetherAI.md

 **Claude Code: Execute this plan in order.
 Report any errors immediately.
 Test after Phase 7 before deploying.**

-## Additional Notes: I have added a logo and used these names and variations, you will find them in public directory.
+## Additional Notes: I have added a logo & favicon images, you will find them in public directory.

 **File locations:**